ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Introduction

 The remainder of this paper is structured as follows.
 In Section \ref{sec:background}, spatiotemporal image reconstruction is formulated as an optimization problem and reconstruction methods utilizing NFs for representing the dynamic object are introduced.
-In Section \ref{sec:method}, the proposed ProxNF method for training a NF for spatiotemporal image reconstruction is derived.
+In Section \ref{sec:method}, the proposed ProxNF method for spatiotemporal image reconstruction is derived and analyzed.
 This section also discusses a specific NF architecture, the partition of unity network, and introduces an adaptation to this architecture for representing high-resolution, high-dimensional dynamic images.
-In Section \ref{sec:numerical_studies}, the design of two numerical studies is presented along with the computational framework for virtual dynamic contrast-enhanced photoacoustic imaging of a numerical tumor perfusion phantom in two and three spatial dimension.
-The first study assesses the representation power of the proposed NF architecture applied to the dynamic tumor perfusion numerical phantom compared to a class of semiseparable approximations and to the original partition of unity network architecture.
-The second study compares dynamic image reconstruction in two and three spatial dimensions using the proposed NF representation with ProxNF and a model-based reconstruction method using nuclear norm regularization.
-In Section \ref{sec:results}, the results of these numerical studies are presented.
+In Section \ref{sec:numerical_studies}, the design of two numerical studies is presented along with the computational framework for virtual DCE PACT imaging of a numerical tumor perfusion phantom in two and three spatial dimensions.
+Section \ref{sec:results} presents the results of these numerical studies.
+In Section \ref{sec:in-vivo}, an application to in-vivo DCE PACT imaging of tumor perfusion in small animal models is presented.
 Section \ref{sec:conclusion} presents the conclusions drawn from these results and future extensions.